Skip to main content

 Funding and Budget

-Retail sales are subject to state and local sales tax, too.
+Retail medical marijuana sales are subject to state and local sales tax, too.
 The sales tax revenue goes to local governments, and other parts of the state government.
 OMMA does not receive sales tax money.

 OMMA’s budget includes expenses on personnel, contracts, equipment, supplies and more.
 Contract expenses include licensing software and services from other state agencies.